Charles Darwin: Survey voyage on HMS Beagle

 The survey continued to the south in Patagonia.
-They stopped at Bahía Blanca, and in cliffs near Punta Alta Darwin made a major find of fossil bones of huge extinct mammals beside modern seashells, indicating recent extinction with no signs of change in climate or catastrophe.
+They stopped at Bahía Blanca, and in cliffs near Punta Alta, Darwin made a significant find of fossil bones of huge extinct mammals beside modern seashells, indicating recent extinction with no signs of change in climate or catastrophe.
 He found bony plates like a giant version of the armour on local armadillos.
-From a jaw and tooth he identified the gigantic Megatherium, then from Cuvier's description thought the armour was from this animal.
+From a jaw and tooth, he identified the gigantic Megatherium, then from Cuvier's description thought the armour was from this animal.
 The finds were shipped to England, and scientists found the fossils of great interest.
-In Patagonia, Darwin came to wrongly believe the territory was devoid of reptiles.

-On rides with gauchos into the interior to explore geology and collect more fossils, Darwin gained social, political and anthropological insights into both native and colonial people at a time of revolution, and learnt that two types of rhea had separate but overlapping territories.
+On rides with gauchos into the interior to explore geology and collect more fossils, Darwin gained social, political, and anthropological insights into both native and colonial people at a time of revolution, and learnt that two types of rhea had separate but overlapping territories.
 Further south, he saw stepped plains of shingle and seashells as raised beaches at a series of elevations.
-He read Lyell's second volume and accepted its view of "centres of creation" of species, but his discoveries and theorising challenged Lyell's ideas of smooth continuity and of extinction of species.
+He read Lyell's second volume and accepted its description of "centres of creation" of species, but his discoveries and theorising challenged Lyell's ideas of smooth continuity and of extinction of species.

+In Tierra del Fuego, Darwin formed the incorrect belief that the archipelago was devoid of reptiles.

-Three Fuegians on board, who had been seized during the first Beagle voyage then given Christian education in England, were returning with a missionary.
+Three Fuegians on board, who had been seized during the first Beagle voyage and then given Christian education in England, were returning with a missionary.
 Darwin found them friendly and civilised, yet at Tierra del Fuego he met "miserable, degraded savages", as different as wild from domesticated animals.
 He remained convinced that, despite this diversity, all humans were interrelated with a shared origin and potential for improvement towards civilisation.
 Unlike his scientist friends, he now thought there was no unbridgeable gap between humans and animals.
 A year on, the mission had been abandoned.
 The Fuegian they had named Jemmy Button lived like the other natives, had a wife, and had no wish to return to England.

-Darwin experienced an earthquake in Chile in 1835 and saw signs that the land had just been raised, including mussel-beds stranded above high tide.
-High in the Andes he saw seashells, and several fossil trees that had grown on a sand beach.
-He theorised that as the land rose, oceanic islands sank, and coral reefs round them grew to form atolls.
+Darwin experienced an earthquake in Chile in 1835 and saw signs that the land had just been raised, including mussel beds stranded above high tide.
+High in the Andes, he saw seashells and several fossil trees that had grown on a sand beach.
+He theorised that as the land rose, oceanic islands sank, and coral reefs around them grew to form atolls.